-Place the potatoes in a large saucepan, cover with cold water, add a pinch of salt, and cover the pan with a lid.
+In a large saucepan, place the potatoes and cover with cold water.
+Add a pinch of salt, and cover the pan with a lid.

 Bring the potatoes to a boil.
-Reduce to a simmer and cook until tender or approximately 20 minutes.
+Reduce to a simmer and cook until tender (about 20 minutes).

-Drain the potatoes, mash with a potato masher or ricer, and reserve.
+Mash the potatoes with a potato masher or ricer, and reserve.

-Add the potatoes to the pan, mix well.
-Add nutmeg and stir well to create a smooth, creamy mash.
+Add a pinch of nutmeg and pepper to taste and stir well to create a smooth, creamy mash.

-Place the turnips in a large saucepan, cover with cold water, add a pinch of salt, and cover the pan with a lid.
+In a large saucepan, add the turnips.
+Cover with cold water, add a pinch of salt, and cover the pan with a lid.

 Bring the turnips to a boil, then reduce to a simmer.
 Cook until tender or approximately 20 minutes.

-Drain the turnips and use a ricer or potato masher to process.
+Mash the turnips with a ricer or potato masher.
 Reserve.